dokklib/dokklib/docs/serverles-stack.md

 ## Reasons Not to Use Serverless

 1. You have a lot of experience with a particular web stack and you want to prototype something quickly.
-Unless you want to learn serverless, just go with your favorite stack and deploy in whichever way you’re most comfortable let that be a VPS or Heroku.
+Unless you want to learn serverless, just go with your favorite stack and deploy in whichever way you’re most comfortable, let that be a VPS or Heroku.
 1. You’re building a novel service that doesn’t have a managed equivalent.
 Don’t try to implement an in-memory database on top of Lambda, but make double sure that what you’re building can not be achieved by customizing and tying together existing managed services.